-After the collapse of the USSR and establishment of the Russian Federation (see p.
-12 of History and Myth), public affiliation with religion experienced a resurgence.
+After the collapse of the USSR and establishment of the Russian Federation (see History and Myth), public affiliation with religion experienced a resurgence.
 One survey showed that the number of Russians identifying as Orthodox Christians doubled between 1991-2008, while the number of Russians who did not identify with any religion dropped from 61% to 18% in the same period.
 Other religions also experienced growth, but not at the same rate as Orthodox Christianity.
 Jews and Muslims still face prejudice but tend to experience greater acceptance today than under imperial Russian or Soviet rule.

-Nevertheless, the government manv reliaious restricts freedoms and has strict and frequently enforced blasphemy laws.
-Anyone charged with "offending the feelinas of religious believers" or public actions "demonstrating clear disrespect for society and committed with the intent insult to the feelings of religious believers" can face substantial fines or jail time.
+Nevertheless, the government restricts many religious freedoms and has strict and frequently enforced blasphemy laws.
+Anyone charged with "offending the feelings or religious believers" or public actions "demonstrating clear disrespect for society and committed with the intent insult to the feelings of religious believers" can face substantial fines or jail time.

-Orthodox Christianity: Nearly 40% of all Orthodox Christians live in Russia and reside throughout the country, although only about 6% of Russians attend church regularly and 17% pray daily.
-This data, along with high rates of divorce and abortion (practices opposed by the ROC - see p.
-4 of Family and Kinship and p.
-3 of Sex and Gender), suggest that, while many Russians identify as Orthodox Christian, they do not practice ROC tenets and teachings as widely as the recent rise in affiliation might otherwise indicate.
+Orthodox Christianity: Nearly 40% of all Orthodox Christians live in Russia and reside throughout the country, although only about 12% of Russians attend church regularly and 17% pray daily.
+This data, along with high rates of divorce and abortion (practices opposed by the ROC - see Family and Kinship and Sex and Gender), suggest that, while many Russians identify as Orthodox Christian, they do not practice ROC tenets and teachings as widely as the recent rise in affiliation might otherwise indicate.

 Assuming office in 2009, Patriarch Kirill is the current Patriarch of Moscow and head of the ROC.
 Under his leadership, the ROC has reassumed a prominent role in society, due in large part to Russia's political climate.
-President Vladimir Putin has promoted a platform of Russian nationalism (see p.
-13 of History and Myth) and embraced the ROC as a symbol of Russian identity.
+President Vladimir Putin has promoted a platform of Russian nationalism (see History and Myth) and embraced the ROC as a symbol of Russian identity.
 ROC leaders often make appearances with Putin, who has recently embraced Orthodox values through policy directives, such as tightening blasphemy laws and limiting access to legal abortions.

 The ROC has been drawn into controversy because of its recent political role.
-Following Russia's annexation of Crimea from Ukraine in 2014 (see p.
-14 of History and Myth), the Patriarch of Constantinople gave the Ukrainian Orthodox Church permission to formally separate from the Patriarch of Moscow's authority in 2019.
+Following Russia's annexation of Crimea from Ukraine in 2014 (see History and Myth), the Patriarch of Constantinople gave the Ukrainian Orthodox Church permission to formally separate from the Patriarch of Moscow's authority in 2019.
 As a result, the ROC severed ties with the Patriarch of